 Rwanda Vs Ethiopia

-In the first leg, Girma Aschalew gave Ethiopia the lead in the 18th minute but Rayon Sports left-back Eric Rutanga equalised for Amavubi with a wonderful free kick in the 55th minute.
+In the first leg, Ethiopia broke the deadlock in the 18th minute through Aschalew Girma while Eric Rutanga put Amavubi on level in the 55th minute with a wonderful free kick.

-The away victory boosted chances of Antoine Hey’s team to qualify for the finals of Africa’s second biggest international competition, which is reserved for players, who feature in their respective domestic leagues.
+The away victory boosted chances of Rwanda to qualify for the finals of Africa’s second biggest international competition, which is reserved for players, who feature in their respective domestic leagues.
 The draw for the finals tournament is scheduled for November 17 in Morocco and the finals tournament will run from January 12 to February 4 next year.